mmallindine/Madness-Project/index.md

   source-url="https://commons.wikimedia.org/wiki/File:Xanthan.svg"
 %}

-In the 1950s and 1960s, transvestism and transsexualism were teh subject of debate in psychiatric circles in terms of treatments and causes.
-Some psychiatrists beleived the conditio could be cured, while others thought the best course of action was affirmation of the transsexuals desires.

-At its core, this is a debate of whether psychiatry was as service to societal norms or a service to the patients requesting treatment.

 Unlike commercial platforms such as Wix or Squarespace, Xanthan emphasizes openness and durability over quick customization.
 Updating your site takes a little more attention to detail, but you don’t need any technical background to get started.